Vanaja-N/hai-i-am-vanaja/README.md

 # hai-i-am-vanaja
-I'm vanaja iam stuyding btech final year in the stream of cse
+I'm vanaja iam stuyding b.tech final year in the stream of cse